DomGonzalesIII/Dicee/README.md

 # DiceeChallenge
-My recreation of the Dicee Challenge from AppBrewery bootcamp.
+My recreation of the Dicee Challenge from the AppBrewery bootcamp.